 “Eco System” means web based directory created by the Registry consisting of inter alia the Eco Profiles of .eco Registrants.

-“General Availability” means the phase during which .eco domain names are offered to public on a first-come, first-served basis.
+“General Availability” means the phase during which .eco domain names are offered to the public on a first-come, first-served basis.

 “IP Claims Notification” means a notice provided to an applicant indicating that the applied for .eco domain name matches a trademark record in the Trademark Clearinghouse.